Capitol View Manor: Renewal

-In the late 1990s Stewart Avenue was renamed Metropolitan Parkway so the street wouldn't be referred to as a red-light district.
-Since then, many efforts have been made to revive the area: more retail is coming to the area, the Beltline Tax Allocation District, and home sales are rising.
+In the late 1990s Stewart Avenue was renamed Metropolitan Parkway so the street would not be referred to as a red-light district.
+Since then, many efforts have been made to revitalize the area: more retail has come to the area, the Beltline Tax Allocation District has helped improve the area, and investors have renovated many damaged homes so property values and demand are rising again.
 The Pittsburgh Yards project located across the Southside Beltline trail from CVM also promises to be an economic catalyst for the area bringing new jobs, opportunities for small businesses, community engagement, and green space.

 Housing

 Most of the homes in Capitol View Manor were built between the early 1920s and the mid-1940s.
 Earlier home styles include Bungalows, Victorians, Cape Cods, and Colonials.
 Most of the later homes were ranches.
 Capitol View Manor was originally developed by the same developer of the Morningside and Virginia Highland neighborhood.
 The rolling streets are a calming contrast to the street-car grid neighborhoods neighboring CVM.
-Homes in the neighborhood are some of the most affordable within the city limits for their uniqueness and quality; they range from $300,000 - $550,000.
+As of 2023, homes in the neighborhood are some of the most affordable within the city limits for their location, uniqueness and quality; they range from $300,000 - $650,000.